Arroyo not-so Seco near Soledad

 Agency: USFS

-This is one of the most scenic class IV runs in California, although it is described neither in guidebooks nor by the AWA River Inventory.
+This is one of the most scenic class IV runs in California, although it was never described in any printed guidebook.
 You must carry your boat about three miles up an old dirt road (gated to minimize 4WD damage): a little bit up, a little bit down.
 The hike is pleasant, especially in November when autumn leaves create scintillating views of the Ventana Wilderness.
 You are amply rewarded with 2 miles of fun rapids in a narrow brushless gorge, then 2 more miles of boulder bar rapids in a deep canyon.
-We have seen hand-size tarantulas and cougar or big-bobcat tracks going in.
 Compared to this, the two lower runs described in Schwind's classic book are hardly worth the drive from population centers.

 This run does not require a vehicle shuttle!
 Water quality is excellent, even after recent rain.
 The gorge section is runnable down to 125 cfs or below, but the boulder bar rapids are more navigable above 150 cfs.
-As flows approach 450 cfs two rapids become class V, and pools disappear between other rapids, as you can see in these pictures.
+As flows approach 500 cfs one rapid becomes class V, and pools disappear between other rapids, as you can see in these pictures.

-To start your trip, drive to the locked gate, and carry boats about 2 miles (slightly uphill and then down) to a bridge across Santa Lucia Creek.
-This is an alternate put-in, although the quarter mile of bump and grind on Santa Lucia Creek to the confluence is probably harder than the extra 1 mile boat carry.
-Continue uphill on the dirt road to a trail junction, where there are excellent views southward up Arroyo Seco canyon, then descend to the Willow Creek pack bridge.
+To start your trip, drive to the locked gate, and carry boats about 2.5 miles (slightly uphill and then down) to a bridge across Santa Lucia Creek.
+This is an alternate put-in, although the quarter mile of bump and grind on Santa Lucia Creek to the confluence is probably harder than the extra .5 mile boat carry, except at higher flows.
+Continue uphill on the dirt road to a trail junction, where there are excellent views southward up Arroyo Seco canyon.
+Turn right and descend to the Willow Creek pack bridge.

-If you arrive to find more water than you expected, as we did once (700 cfs after overnight rain), you can carry your boat up the road about 1.5 miles, and put in below the gorge.
-There is a good trail down to the Seco just before the road curves left and starts downhill to Santa Lucia Creek.
+If you arrive to find more water than you expected, as we did once (700 cfs after overnight rain), you can carry your boat up the road about 1.5 miles, where the road curves left around a less-steep area.
+There is a good trail down to the Seco just before the road curves right, climbs, then descends to Santa Lucia Creek.
 Even the class III section stomps at high flows!
-You probably will want to continue down to Miller's Lodge, a section containing brushy class II with one III.
+You might want to continue down to a run below.
+We abandoned the section to Miller's Lodge due to brush, but the section below that seems runnable again in 2023.

 mile 0